Pacific-salmon-assess/fisherySim/README.md

-# fisherySim
+# Simple Fishery Simulator

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of fisherySim is to provide a simulator that passes a finite size cohort through a fisher with adipose and size selective removal.
+The goal of fisherySim is to provide a simple simulator that passes a finite sized cohort through a fishery with adipose and size selective removal.
 The package can stochastically create a simulated cohort based on a probability of being adipose-clipped and a probability of being non-legal size.